-Fishing intensity is an important metric used to measure overall the extent to which a stock is being exploited and is often used in assessments with complex spatial and temporal structure in the population and the fisheries.
-A single annual estimate of fishing intensity is calculated across all fleets in the NPALB stock assessment and described in the adopted harvest strategy.
-For NPALB, fishing intensity is currently defined as F{%SPR}, which is the fishing intensity associated with a specific spawning potential ratio (SPR).
+Fishing intensity across all fleets in the NPALB stock assessment and harvest strategy is currently defined as $F{\text{\%}SPR}$ , which is the fishing intensity associated with a specific spawning potential ratio (SPR).
 It is a measure of fishing mortality expressed as the decline in the proportion of the spawning stock biomass (SSB) produced by each recruit relative to the unfished state.
-For example, a fishing mortality at age leading to F{20%} is expected to result in an SSB of approximately 20% of SSB0 over the long run.
-Fishing intensity and SPRs are particularly useful in stocks like NPALB, where: 1) there are multiple fisheries exploiting different age classes of the same stock due to different gear selectivities and/or availability; and 2) important reference points for NPALB are based on dynamic SSB0 (SSB{current,F=0}).
+For example, a fishing mortality at age leading to $F{20\%}$ is expected to result in an SSB of approximately 20% of SSB0 over the long run.
+Fishing intensity and SPRs are particularly useful in stocks like NPALB, where: 1) there are multiple fisheries exploiting different age classes on the same stock due to different gear selectivities and/or availability; and 2) important reference points for NPALB are based on dynamic SSB0 (SSBcurrent,F=0).
 Using fishing intensity and SPRs allows fishing mortality at different age classes to be related to impacts on SSB equivalence and compared using the same units.
-It also takes into account changes in selectivity that have occurred as NPALB distribution, fishing gear and/or techniques have changed over time.